gvwilson/codebender/06_finish/index.md

 ## Dealing with Resistance

--   "Most people would rather fail than change." - Robert Wilson
 -   Formalize the role of skeptic
     -   Often improves your ideas
 -   Isolate those who are never going to agree